General Synthetic-Powered Inference: Experiments

 \textbf{Experimental setup and metrics.} We use $n = 10$ out of $38$ proteins to form the real dataset $\mathcal{D}_n$, and reserve the remaining proteins for the test set; the synthetic dataset contains $N = 1{,}000$ proteins.
 We apply \texttt{\gespi} with $\ep = 5\%$, chosen relative to the $\alpha$ levels ($5-15\%$) used in the experiments.
 Results are averaged over 10 repeated trials, including the average risk (average fraction of residues with error $>$ 3\AA), the average fraction of residues abstained on, and the selected pLDDT threshold $\hat{\lambda}$.

 We begin by visualizing the differences between the base \texttt{OnlyReal} method and our \texttt{\gespi} procedure.
-To illustrate how our method performs, we select protein T1029, for which the AlphaFold prediction is only partly accurate, and show the resulting prediction sets obtained by \texttt{OnlyReal} (\Cref{fig:protein-illus-crc}) and \texttt{\gespi} (\Cref{fig:protein-illus-scrc}).
+To illustrate how our method performs, we select protein T1029, where AlphaFold's prediction is only partly accurate, and show the resulting prediction sets obtained by \texttt{OnlyReal} (\Cref{fig:protein-illus-crc}) and \texttt{\gespi} (\Cref{fig:protein-illus-scrc}).
 Panel (1) shows the predicted structure, with residues abstained on highlighted in red and accepted residues in blue.
 Observe how \texttt{OnlyReal} conservatively abstains from all residues; this is a consequence of the limited real data used to tune $\lambda$.
 By contrast, \texttt{\gespi} abstains less, demonstrating the advantage of using synthetic data.
 Panel (2) shows the predicted structure (red and blue) aligned with the true structure (gray).
 Panel (3) highlights a small subset of residues for which the prediction is clearly inaccurate and where both methods abstain.
 Lastly, panel (4) shows a well-aligned region where \texttt{OnlyReal} abstains unnecessarily, while \texttt{\gespi} correctly accepts these residues.
 For completeness, we also visualize protein T1078 in \Cref{app-sec:risk-control}, where AlphaFold achieves relatively high accuracy.

-\Cref{fig:protein_alpha_0.1} presents quantitative results for two $\alpha$ levels, showing a consistent trend: \texttt{OnlyReal} conservatively controls the risk but at the cost of a high abstention rate.
-In contrast, \texttt{\gespi} achieves risk close to the nominal $\alpha$ level while reducing the abstention rate.
+\Cref{fig:protein-alpha--0.05-0.15} presents quantitative results for two $\alpha$ levels, showing a consistent trend: \texttt{OnlyReal} conservatively controls the risk but at the cost of a high abstention rate. \texttt{Guardrail} controls the risk at a higher level $\alpha+\eps$ but exhibits high variability due to limited real data.
+In contrast, \texttt{\gespi} achieves risk close to the nominal $\alpha$ level with lower variability, while reducing the abstention rate compared to \texttt{OnlyReal}.
 Crucially, \texttt{OnlySynth} serves only as a heuristic baseline and does not provide risk control guarantees.
-Additional results for $\alpha = 15\%$ level, along with the selected thresholds for all $\alpha$ levels, are provided in~\Cref{app-sec:risk-control}.
+Additional results for $\alpha = 10\%$, along with the selected thresholds for all $\alpha$ levels, are in~\Cref{app-sec:risk-control}.